Bible and the Law of Attraction: What Scripture Really Says About Manifestation, Faith, and Surrender

 The Law of Attraction suggests that our thoughts and emotions shape our reality.
 Focus on abundance, and you’ll attract it; dwell on lack, and you’ll stay stuck.
 But here’s the million-dollar question: Does the Bible back this idea?

 While phrases like “Law of Attraction” never appear in Scripture, the Bible does emphasize the power of faith, words, and belief.
-For instance, Proverbs 23:7 says, “As a man thinks in his heart, so is he.”
+Proverbs 23:7 is often quoted as, “As a man thinks in his heart, so is he.”
 Jesus Himself taught, “Whatever you ask for in prayer, believe that you have received it, and it will be yours” (Mark 11:24).
 These verses echo the core of manifestation—aligning belief with outcome.
+(More on what Proverbs 23:7 is actually about further down—its original context is easy to miss.)

 Bible and the Law of Attraction: Is the Law of Attraction a Biblical Concept or New Age Philosophy?

 The answer?
 It depends on how you frame it.
-On the surface, the Law of Attraction—popularized by books like The Secret—feels more aligned with self-help than Scripture.
+On the surface, the Law of Attraction feels more aligned with self-help than Scripture.
 But dig deeper, and you’ll find striking parallels between manifestation principles and Biblical teachings on faith, prayer, and mindset.

 Here’s the tension: The Bible never promises that positive thinking alone will grant worldly success.
 Instead, it emphasizes surrendering to God’s will.
 For example, James 4:15 advises, “You ought to say, ‘If it is the Lord’s will, we will live and do this or that.’”
 This humility clashes with the Law of Attraction’s “ask, believe, receive” mantra.